That’s how long its been since I decided to get the Arms Reach Clear-Vue Co-Sleeper Bassinet for my baby, Plum.

 As a soon to be first time mom, I was clueless about the best sleeping option for us.
 I tried to figure it out by asking myself questions like – should I use a bassinet, or a crib?
 Bedshare, as others suggested?
 And, how do I imagine my daily life as a stay-at-home mom?

-With no prior experience, I could only get a hazy view.
+Although, with no prior experience, I could only get a hazy view.

 I was sure of two things though: 1) I wanted her close to me at all times.
 2) I could not see myself bedsharing.